Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 Fig.~\ref{oscillatory}(a) shows the heatmap of the interaction kernel $K_{3}(x',x) = (x'-x)\theta(x'-2) \theta(2-x)$, while Fig.~\ref{oscillatory}(b) shows a heatmap of an oscillating structured population density $n(x,t)$ approximated by its local mean value $n(j,t) = (\Delta x)^{-1}\int_{j\Delta x}^{(j+1)\Delta x}n(y,t)\dd y$.
 These oscillations lead to an oscillating total population $N(t)$, as shown in Fig.~\ref{oscillatory}(c).
 Oscillations damp out when $\mu$ is large, but persist for smaller values of $\mu$.
 The long-time amplitudes of oscillation shown in Fig.~\ref{oscillatory}(d) indicate a sharp decrease as $\mu$ is increased.
 To better resolve the long-time average values of $N(t)$, we define its function average $\overline{N}(t) \equiv \tfrac{1}{t}\int_{0}^{t} N(s) \dd s$ and plot them in Fig.~\ref{oscillatory}(e).
-Besides transient or permanent oscillations that lead to temporary overcompensation, increasing $\mu$ in the regime studied also led to increased average values of $N(t)$, and in particular, when oscillations are damped out at larger $\mu$, the steady values $N^{*}$ also increase with $\mu$.
+Besides oscillations that can lead to temporary overcompensation, increasing $\mu$ in the regime studied also led to increased averaged values of $N(t)$, and in particular, when oscillations are damped out at larger $\mu$, permanent overcompensation can arise where the steady values $N^{*}$ increase with $\mu$.
 Thus, as $\mu$ increases, periodic overcompensation transitions to steady-state overcompensation.
 The phase diagram separating regimes of transient and permanent oscillations is shown in Fig.~\ref{oscillatory}(f).
 As $\beta$ increases and $\mu$ decreases, the dynamics transition from a monotonically converging one (to steady-state value $N^{*}$) to a periodically oscillating one, with a finite oscillation magnitude that arises when $\beta$ exceeds a critical value $\beta_{*}\approx 1.87+0.93\mu$.